square/Valet/README.md

 This instance can be used to store and retrieve data that can be retrieved by this app on other devices logged into the same iCloud account with iCloud Keychain enabled. `mySynchronizableValet` can not read or modify values in `myValet` or `mySharedValet` because `mySynchronizableValet` is of a different class type.
 If iCloud Keychain is not enabled on this device, secrets can still be read and written, but will not sync to other devices.

-### Protecting Secrets with Touch ID or device Passcode
+### Protecting Secrets with Touch ID, Face ID, or device Passcode

 ```objc
 VALSecureEnclaveValet *mySecureEnclaveValet = [[VALSecureEnclaveValet alloc] initWithIdentifier:@"Druidia" accessControl:VALAccessControlUserPresence];